haiku/website/content/guides/building/get-source-git.md

 git push origin HEAD:refs/for/master
 ```

+`HEAD:refs/for/master` means that your change was built on top of the master
+branch and that your changes are meant to be applied to the master branch.

 <h5>Multiple-commit change</h5>

 The process is similar when your change is split into multiple commits, but
 you can't as easily use cherry-pick since it would have to be done once per
 commit.
 So, a different process can be used instead.

-First of all make sure you have the latest version of Haiku:
+First of all make sure you have the latest version of the Haiku source code:

 ```sh
 git fetch